jlk31/jlk31/README.md

 # 💫 About Me:
-🧑‍💻 Y13 student learning more about programming<br>💻 Aspiring DevOps engineer<br>🏫 Planning to study Computer Science at Newcastle University<br>💭 Currently learning about edge edge computing!
+🧑‍💻 Y13 student learning more about programming<br>💻 Aspiring DevOps engineer<br>🏫 Planning to study Computer Science at Newcastle University<br>💭 Currently learning about edge edge computing

 ## 🌐 Socials: